THUDM/ChatGLM-6B/README_en.md

 ## Projects
 Open source projects that accelerate ChatGLM:
+* [lyraChatGLM](https://huggingface.co/TMElyralab/lyraChatGLM): Inference acceleration for ChatGLM-6B, up to 9000+ tokens/s inference speed.
 * [ChatGLM-MNN](https://github.com/wangzhaode/ChatGLM-MNN): An MNN-based implementation of ChatGLM-6B C++ inference, which supports automatic allocation of computing tasks to GPU and CPU according to the size of GPU memory
 * [JittorLLMs](https://github.com/Jittor/JittorLLMs): Running ChatGLM-6B in FP16 with a minimum of 3G GPU memory or no GPU at all, with Linux, windows, and Mac support
+* [InferLLM](https://github.com/MegEngine/InferLLM): Lightweight C++ inference, which can realize real-time chat on local x86 and Arm processors, and can also run in real time on mobile phones.
+It only requires 4G of running memory.

 Open source projects using ChatGLM-6B:
 * [langchain-ChatGLM](https://github.com/imClumsyPanda/langchain-ChatGLM): ChatGLM application based on langchain, realizing Q&A based on extensible knowledge base